progress-platform-services/.github/profile/README.md

 - **code-gen** provides a GoLang-based code scaffold for REST-based API services
 - **open-api-specifications** a repository of Chef Courier APIs used to generate browsable documentation
 - **helm** CD scripts to deploy services for Chef Courier and other products
-- **.github** provides common GitHib Actions for CI and CD, for API services, command-line interfaces (CLI), Courier Agents, and jobs.
+- **common-github-actions** provides common GitHib Actions for CI and CD, for API services, command-line interfaces (CLI), Courier Agents, and jobs.
 - **scripts** provide general purpose bash/sh and PowerShell scripts for common repository operations

 ## References